dfletcher/nginx-proxy/README.md

 This project is a minimum configuration launcher for the excellent combination of https://hub.docker.com/r/jwilder/nginx-proxy/ and https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion/

-You can add nginx configuration options to proxy.conf.
+You can add nginx configuration options to `proxy.conf`.

+This launcher is used by the development environment described in the blog post [Drupal on Docker: The definitive guide](#TODOFIXME) from [MonkeysAtKeyboards](https://monkeysatkeyboards.com).

 ## Usage